PyCQA/redbaron/README.md

 [read this](https://redbaron.readthedocs.org/en/latest/why.html).

-**For now, RedBaron is in its early stages of developpement, it is quite stable but it is probably not the most shiny experience yet.**
+**For now, RedBaron is in its early stages of developpement, it is quite stable but it is probably not the most shiny experience yet.** Feedback is very welcome.

 Installation
 ============